 This is a two platform station with a loop on the Far North line.
-Station buildings remain standing on the northbound platform.
+A stone built cottage style station building remains standing on the northbound platform.
 The platforms were extended at their western ends in timber.

 This was a two platform junction station - one platform on the main Far North Line (with a loop on its north side) opened in 1868 and a branch platform of 1902 (also with a loop, on its south side), located just to the south, on the closed Dornoch branch.